Working from home has been on an upward trend for the past few years, as more employers and employees realize the massive benefits.

-20. Hold yourself accountable.
+19. Hold yourself accountable.

 According to the Hawthorne effect, people behave differently when they know they’re being watched.
 In a conventional office, your boss and coworkers will hold you accountable, influencing your performance.
 By yourself, you may need to establish a different kind of accountability.

-21. Give yourself short deadlines for tasks.
+20. Give yourself short deadlines for tasks.

 Parkinson’s Law isn’t exactly “scientifically proven,” but it’s an informal rule we’ve all experienced.
 It states that the amount of time it takes to do something increases to fill whatever time you allocated for it.
 So if you give yourself an hour to finish a task, it’s probably going to take an hour—but if you give yourself half an hour, you’ll do it in half an hour.

-22. Master the art of flow.
+21. Master the art of flow.

 There’s a lot of evidence to suggest that a flow state is the pinnacle of human productivity; when you achieve flow, you become hyper-focused, or fully immersed in your work.
 You can do this by eliminating distractions, and finding tasks with the perfect balance of difficulty and interestingness.

-23. Reward yourself whenever you finish a task.
+22. Reward yourself whenever you finish a task.

 You’re working from home, so there are plenty of opportunities to reward yourself for good behavior.
 Did you finish a big project?
 Get a treat from the kitchen.
 Was that meeting a massive success?
 Take a break with an episode of your favorite TV show.
 Research shows that 78% of employees work harder when their efforts are being rewarded.

-24. Use the 2-minute rule.
+23. Use the 2-minute rule.

 According to the 2-minute rule, if a task takes less than 2 minutes to do, you should do it right away—rather than saving it for later or adding it to some task list.
 Essentially, it’s a way of preventing small, easy tasks from accumulating enough to bog you down.

-25. Use the Pomodoro Technique.
+24. Use the Pomodoro Technique.